flutter/website/src/_includes/docs/swift-package-manager/migrate-objective-c-plugin.md

     * If you're unsure which headers are public, check your `podspec` file's [`public_header_files`][] attribute.
-      If this attribute  is not specified, all of your headers were public.
+      If this attribute isn't specified, all of your headers were public.
       You should consider whether you want all of your headers to be public.

     * The `pluginClass` defined in your `pubspec.yaml` file must be public and